anthonycalcagno9/golang-api/README.md

 # Golang API

-A simple Go API for managing meals.
+A simple Go API for sending meal data to the front end.
+Used gorilla mux router and listenAndServe to serve traffic on port 8080.

 ## Structure